Troika (European group): Evolution

-The support of social benefits and wages was unable to deal with the crisis.
-With a decreasing social situation and a weak domestic production, the Greek debt grew and overtook the GDP rate.
-For the creditor countries, one of the most important aspects and efficient condition for the bailout was the liberalisation of product and the labour market in Greece.
-Although the plans affected to create a stronger economy in Greece leading to a certain performance, they were not efficient in short run.
-This case showed that these reforms taken in a context of fiscal austerity could lead to negative effect and did not provide improvement in a short time.
+Social benefits and wages could not be sustained due to the crisis.
+With a deteriorating social situation and weak domestic production, growth of Greek debt overtook the GDP rate.
+For the creditor countries, one of the most important conditions for the bailout was the liberalisation of production and the labour market in Greece.
+Reforms taken in a context of fiscal austerity can have negative effects without short-term improvement.

 Institutions involved

-The term ‘troika’ has its origins in the Russian word for a three-horse carriage, but it is also used to describe an informal alliance between three actors.
-In the context of the Euro crisis, the term ‘Troika’ refers to the cooperation between three actors: the European Commission, the European Central Bank (ECB) and the International Monetary Fund (IMF).
+The term troika has its origins in the Russian word for a three-horse carriage, but it is also used to describe an informal alliance between three actors.
+In the context of the euro area crisis, the term "Troika" refers to the cooperation between three actors: the European Commission, the European Central Bank (ECB) and the International Monetary Fund (IMF).

 The Troika set out the conditions under which financial assistance, or promises of assistance, would be approved to European countries in financial difficulties.
 When the three organisations offered assistance, the necessary measures and reforms were imposed in the form of a Memorandum of Understanding between the Troika and the Member States concerned.

-The legal basis for the action taken by the Commission and the ECB can be considered debatable.
+The legal basis for the action taken by the Commission and the ECB is considered debatable.
 The creation of this mechanism was due to a political and legal gap in the Treaty of Maastricht.
-Article 125 TFEU together with article 123 TFEU prevents countries of the eurozone with financial problems from being supported by other stakeholders, like the European Central Bank, European Union institutions or other eurozone countries, within the Monetary Union.
+Article 125 TFEU together with article 123 TFEU prevents countries of the eurozone with financial problems from being supported by other stakeholders, like the European Central Bank, European Union institutions or other Eurozone countries within the Monetary Union.
 Therefore, the competences of the Troika originated in a statement taken by the Heads of State and Government of the EU member states to establish a joint programme and to provide conditional bilateral loans to Greece.
 The Troika falls outside the scope of European law.

-The Troika can be considered as a working group in charge of negotiating financial assistance programmes with indebted eurozone countries.
+The Troika can be considered as a working group in charge of negotiating financial assistance programmes with indebted Eurozone countries.
 Apart from that, it also carries out evaluations of the implementation level of the programme.
 The financial assistance in itself is provided by special mechanisms, such as the European Financial Stability Facility (EFSF), the European Financial Stabilisation Mechanism (EFSM) and the European Stability Mechanism (ESM).
 These financial programmes are concluded outside the European Treaties, and thus outside of the jurisdiction of EU law.
-However, all EU institutions should act in accordance with the Rule of Law, even when exercising outside of the Treaties.
+However, all EU institutions should act in accordance with the Rule of Law, even when exercising authority outside of the Treaties.